-The first step to rounding up all the gear you're going to need is to check out the Equipment List.
+The first step to rounding up all the gear you're going to need is to check out the 2018 Equipment List (stay turned for the 2019 version).
 The Equipment List includes a description of everything you'll need for JIRP, so it's long.
 Note that the last page is a check list.
 We've included pictures of many of the trickier items.

 Labeling your equipment

-If you were to bring this list into your local outdoor store and purchase everything it would be exceptionally expensive.
-If you are concerned about the cost, we do not advocate doing that.
+If you were to bring this list into your local outdoor store and purchase everything new it would be exceptionally expensive.
+If you are concerned about costs, we do not advocate doing that.
 Instead, start with these steps: